 The Adjustable Kitty Cot™ is exactly the same as the Original Kitty Cot™ except you must switch the T fittings on the rear of the frame for 3/4″ Lasco 90 degree fittings.
 Then the two Lasco Snap T fittings can be snapped on the back of the frame even over the fabric.
 Both Snap T’s can be snapped on anywhere on the back of the frame according to your window width size.
 The Snap T’s holds the suction cup for the back of the Kitty Cot.
 Important!
 You need to buy the exact fittings provided in the links below.
 The Lasco Snap T is a 3/4″ Snap T for 3/4″ FIP – (For Iron Pipe).
-Below you will find the links to these parts from Lowe’s and my instructions on how to do it.
+Below you will find the parts from Lowe’s and my instructions on how to do it.

 How-to make the Original Kitty Cot into the Adjustable Kitty Cot.

 No glue is used on the Kitty Cot frame by the way so taking it apart is rather easy.
 Sometimes a thin pair of rubber gardening gloves help you get a good grip too.

 You need 2 LASCO PVC Sch 40 3/4″ 90 degree angles which replace the 3/4″ T’s on the back of the frame.
 Item # 23936 Model # 407007RMC

 Then you need 2 LASCO PVC Sch 40 Saddle Tee’s Item # 188220 Model # 464007RMC – 3/4″ x 3/4″ x 3/4″ pipe thread.